sclasen/akka-kafka/readme.md

 Actor based kafka consumer built on top of the high level kafka consumer.

 Manages backpressure so the consumer doesn't overwhelm other parts of the system.
+The consumer allows asynchronous/concurrent processing of a configurable bounded number of in-flight messages.

 Commits offsets at a configurable interval, and also after a configurable number of messages are processed, or also programatically.

-The consumer allows asynchronous/concurrent processing of a configurable bounded number of in-flight messages.
+It waits till all in flight messages are processed at commit time, so you know that everything that's committed has been processed.

 use
 ===